Mushinako/Google-Code-Jam-2020/README.md

   * `solution-P|F|U[+].py`: My best attempt with results marked in the name.
 E.g., the solution passed 1st but failed 2nd test set and did not have 3rd set checked would be named `solution-PFU.py`
   * Other files, if present, will be explained in `analysis.md`

+I usually do not read official analyses because I want to figure them out by myself.
+Therefore, it may take me weeks, months, even years to solve one problem.

 ## Why Python 3

 It's good enough; it runs fast enough; I'm lazy; it has much handled for me.